porjo/youtubeuploader/README.md

 Update `client_id` and `client_secret` to match your details

-Run the utility, pointing it to a local video file:
+Run the utility like so:

 ```
 ./youtubeuploader -filename test.mp4